simonefacchiano/MambaWave/README.md

 * *Train_AudioMamba3.py*: this file contains the code to train the model.

 Then, *listen_audios.ipynb* is a notebook to listen to the audios produced by the model, while *test_MambaWave.ipynb* is the notebook used to test the results of the model (contained in the two .csv files).

+Finally, you can find a brief introduction to Mamba, Diffusion Models and MambaWave in the file *MambaWave.pdf*.